ernestognw/EIPs/EIPS/eip-custom_errors_for_erc_tokens.md

 #### `ERC1155InsufficientBalance(address sender, uint256 balance, uint256 needed, uint256 id)`

-Indicates an error related to the current `balance` of a sender in a transfer.
+Indicates an error related to the current `balance` of a sender.

-##### Parameters

-- `address sender`: The address of whose tokens are transferred from.
-- `uint256 balance`: The current amount of token the sender has.
-- `uint256 needed`: The amount of token the sender needs to perform the operation.
-- `uint256 id`: The id of the token.

-Used when the cause of failure is the balance of a sender.
+Used in transfers.

 - MUST be used when `balance` is less than `needed` for an `id`.
 - MUST NOT be used if `balance` is equal or greater than `needed` for an `id`.